 Below you will find frequently asked questions (FAQS) concerning one year filings for RI misdemeanors.
 A one year filing is one of the lowest forms of punishments available under RI law.
-This post is authored by an East Providence criminal defense attorney David Slepkow.
+This post is authored by East Providence criminal defense attorney, David Slepkow.

 What exactly is a one year filing penalty for criminal offenses under Rhode Island law?

 Typically, one year filings are only offered by city solicitors or prosecutors for first time offense misdemeanor allegations.
-The types of offenses in which an accused may obtain a filing include: domestic assault, failure to relinquish a telephone, cyberstalking, cyberharassing, domestic disorderly conduct, simple assault, simple assault domestic, harassing phone call, reckless driving, and shoplifting.
+However, a person can be sentenced to numerous one year filings.
+The types of offenses typically warranting a filing include: domestic assault, failure to relinquish a telephone, cyberstalking, cyberharassing, domestic disorderly conduct, simple assault, simple assault domestic, harassing phone call, reckless driving, and shoplifting.
 This is one of the most lenient forms of punishment for an alleged criminal offense in Rhode Island.
 A filing is always better than a period of probation or a suspended sentence.

 No one should go it alone without a Providence criminal defense lawyer on their side A criminal defendant accused of a crime in Rhode Island should retain an East Providence criminal defense lawyer.